jarrettj/deepracer-ami/README.md

 Top pick for me are the g3 instance class, spots of course.

+## Launch
+Depending on your budget change the disk type.

+SSD root device is a good choice but you can change the data mount to normal magnetic disk.

 ## g2.2xlarge
 |vCPU|ECU|Memory (GiB)|Instance Storage (GB)|Linux/UNIX Usage|Spot Usage
 | ---- | ---- | ---- | ---- | ---- | ---- |